fareedahB/ConverterProject/README.md

 # Unit Converter Tool

-Unit Converter is a Java-based application that allows users to convert various units like Temperature, Weight, Height, and Density from one unit to another.
+Unit Converter is a Java-based application that allows users to convert various quantities like Temperature, Weight, Height, and Density from one unit to another.
 This program provides a user-friendly interface for performing conversions quickly.

 ## Features

-- **Multiple Conversion Options:** Convert between different units, including Temperature, Weight, Height, Density, Speed etc.
+- **Multiple Conversion Options:** Convert between different units of quantities, including Temperature, Weight, Height, Density, Speed etc.

 - **User-Friendly Interface:** The program offers a simple and intuitive GUI for entering values and selecting conversion units.